 Starting from 2017, the publication format of IJCV has been changed to reap the benefits of an online publication more fully.
-Thus, there are no more "issues" (as with a print journal), but instead each volume now has an open section and one or more guest-edited focus sections.
-The open section provides a platform for general contributions on conflict and violence.
+Thus, there are no more "issues" (as with a print journal), but instead each volume now has one or more guest-edited focus sections.
 The planned topics for focus sections are announced in advance on this website and in calls for papers.

-In the open section, accepted manuscripts are being published over the course of the year as soon as they are ready; in the focus sections, it is up to the respective guest editors whether articles are published simultaneously or also individually as soon as they are ready.
+In the focus sections, it is up to the respective guest editors whether articles are published simultaneously or also individually as soon as they are ready.
 All articles are identified by an article number and a DOI, and there will be article-wise pagination.

 Authors who wish to submit a manuscript should consult the menu point "Submissions" above.